M45 is well placed

 The Pleiades open star cluster (M45) in Taurus will be well placed for observation.
 It will reach its highest point in the sky at around midnight local time.

-At a declination of +24°06', it is easiest to see from the northern hemisphere and cannot be seen from latitudes much south of 45°S.
+At a declination of +24°06', it is easiest to see from the northern hemisphere but cannot be seen from latitudes much south of 45°S.

-From London (click to change), it will be visible in the morning sky.
-It will become accessible at around 17:23, when it rises 12° above your north-eastern horizon.
-It will then reach its highest point in the sky at 00:03, 62° above your southern horizon.
-It will be lost to dawn twilight at around 06:24, 15° above your western horizon.
+From London, it will be visible in the morning sky, becoming accessible at around 17:20, when it rises 12° above your north-eastern horizon.
+It will then reach its highest point in the sky at 23:57, 62° above your southern horizon.
+It will be lost to dawn twilight at around 06:25, 15° above your western horizon.